 - 750gms finely sliced white onions (about 4 – 5 big onions)

 - 3Tbs (about) of olive oil – a glug

 - 1/4 cup (4 Tbs) red wine vinegar

 - salt and black pepper

-Gently fry the onion slices in the olive oil for about 10 – 15 minutes until they are softened and just starting to caramelise (you can use a large non stick frying pan for this or a very big pot).
+Gently fry the onion slices in the olive oil for about 10 – 15 minutes until they are softened and just starting to caramelize (you can use a large nonstick frying pan for this or a very big pot).
 Add the red wine and allow all the liquid to cook off (about 5 minutes).
-Season with a generous amount of salt and pepper and add the sugar, vinegar and bay and put a lid on the pan/pot (if you don’t have a lid for your frying pan, just use a baking tray as a lid) and simmer for about 20 minutes, stirring occasionally.
+Season with a generous amount of salt and pepper and add the sugar, vinegar, and bay and put a lid on the pan/pot (if you don’t have a lid for your frying pan, just use a baking tray as a lid) and simmer for about 20 minutes, stirring occasionally.
 Remove the lid and cook for a further 5 minutes.
 Allow to cool and fill a jar and store in the fridge for future use.

-I thought I would make an open scone sandwich with brie slices, onion marmalade and fresh coriander.
+I thought I would make an open scone sandwich with brie slices, onion marmalade, and fresh coriander.
 The combination is truly delicious.
 If you use a miniature scone this is the perfect canape that will wow your guests at your party.